franknmungai/react-hackathon/docs/10-game-over.md

 Let's create the `GameOver` component which will be rendered when `gameOver` is true.
 We saw a preview of this component at the beginning of this section.

-To get started, let's create a new folder in `src/component` and save it as `layout`.
+To get started, create a new folder in `src/components` and save it as `layout`.

 ```
 components